kubevault/kubevault/docs/concepts/vault-server-crds/vaultagent.md

 #### spec.bootstrap

 `spec.bootstrap` configures the automated `bao agent join` trust bootstrap.
-The spoke-agent Pod runs a join init container that exchanges a hub-issued bootstrap token for mTLS client credentials before the long-running agent starts.
+When set, the spoke-agent Pod runs a join init container that exchanges a hub-issued bootstrap token for mTLS client credentials before the long-running agent starts.
 Credentials live on an emptyDir; the agent renews its own certificate in place, and a Pod restart simply re-joins with the current token.

 ```yaml
 spec: